Gkcloud5/Better-future/04-Cloud and Devops Learning/02-Devops Nature/03-Agile Methodology.md

 	* It based on what should be first
 	* What can we done later
 * ###### 3.4 Iterative Development:
-	* Tasks are broken down into smaller deliverables that can be repea
+	* Tasks are broken down into smaller deliverables that can be repeated and refined throughout the software development cycle.